haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uielement_concept.md

           this.trackable = 2; // setter
           this.trackable;     // getter

-- The `initModules()` method initializes external UI components' instances and links them to local variables.
+- The `initModules()` method initializes external UI 组件' instances and links them to local variables.
 This method works with the `modules` section of the configuration, where we define the name of the external instance and the local variable.
 The `modules` section is an object where each key is the variable's name and each value is the instance's name.
 A developer does not need to be concerned with the instantiation of the module (external instance), because the `initModules()` method will resolve the variable when the instance is instantiated.

   Example: